 - Restaurant Suður Vík – If you are looking for a tavern tucked on a hill, we loved these guys for some grub.

 Selfoss offers the most civilization you will see on southern Ring Road.
-A pit stop for food and gas, find shopping and a break from the road.
+A pit stop for food and gas, find shopping as well as a break from driving.
 Near downtown Selfoss, there is another brewery and Icelandic horseback riding tours.

 We decided to stop for lunch and take the 15-minute detour off Ring Road to Kerið Crater.

 I daydreamed of seeing bright blue water in a doomsday crater.
-Unfortunately, it was snowing like a b*tch.
+Unfortunately, it was snowing heavily.
 Imagine looking down into a pool filled with cement.
 Still cool?
 Sure.

 Night in Reykjavík at the Fosshotel Reykjavík.

-6th Day: The Golden Circle including Þingvellir, Geysir, and Gullfoss
+6th Day: The Golden Circle With Þingvellir, Geysir, and Gullfoss

-For us, most of Iceland’s Golden Circle finally happened on day 6.
+For us, most of Iceland’s Golden Circle happened on Day 6.
 Located close to the mountains in that higher elevation, you just have to watch the road conditions, especially around Þingvellir (Thingvellir).

 Þingvellir National Park